Fabricio333/nostr-personal/README.md

 -   **Portfolio Section**: Showcase your projects.
 -   **Resume Section**: Display your professional resume.
 -   **JSON Configuration**: All site and Nostr settings are stored in `settings.json` at the project root.
--   **Lifestyle Tracking**: (Planned/Partial) Sections for workouts, nutrition, biohacks, and routines.
+-   **Lifestyle Tracking**: Sections for workouts, nutrition, biohacks, and routines.
+Data is loaded from `lib/lifestyle-config.json`.

 ## Getting Started